unravelin/ravelinjs/README.md

 ### `ravelin.track.paste(event: ClipboardEvent)`

 Send a paste event to Ravelin.
-This is done automatically if the paste happens in the same frame Ravelin is instantiated - except on IE8 which does not support paste-event listening at the document level.
+This is done automatically if the paste happens in the same frame Ravelin is instantiated.

 To correctly identify the paste contents you should annotate your forms with
 attributes: